 The Learning Institute has identified some key apprenticeship standards that facilitate staff progression within a development programme.
 Currently, these focus around:

 Learning and teaching

-Please see below for more information about these development programmes and the specific apprenticeship standards that they relate to.
+Please click on the links for more information about these development programmes and the specific apprenticeship standards that they relate to.

 Our current apprenticeship programmes are not exhaustive, and we would look to support your staff development in other areas - just ask!

 Funding can only be used to pay for the training identified within an apprenticeship standard.
 The standard selected must substantially cover the job role of the prospective apprentice.

 The Government has set clear eligibility criteria for becoming an apprentice.
 They are:

 - Not in full-time education